 Our overland safaris in Kenya cover some of Africa’s finest national parks including the Masai Mara and Lake Nakuru.
 All our overland safaris are led by an experienced and passionate crew of three - a tour leader, driver and cook who have travelled extensively throughout the region and have the first-hand knowledge and skills to ensure you have a memorable and hassle-free holiday.
 Our tours include an airport arrival transfer, many of your meals, game drives, camping equipment and guiding - and at the end of your adventure you're bound to find yourself sharing tales of your travels over a cool Tusker beer with fellow travellers in Nairobi.

 Our accommodated safaris are ideal if you prefer to tour in comfort with 3-4 star standard lodges, hotels and tented chalets used throughout and road travel undertaken by private European-standard vehicles.
 Group sizes are small with a maximum of 6 travellers and our experienced local guides accompany you from day 1.
 Discover the Big 5 and see the very best of Kenya or combine with a trip to neighbouring Tanzania.

-Travelling to Kenya with us
+See the highlights of Kenya with us